bkmgit/AWS-Tutorial-CompBio-Seminar/Tutorial.md

 **Step 6: Configure Security Group**
 On this page you can define which ports are open for your instance.
 By default, 22 will be open for SSH.
 There will be a warning that any IP address can access your instance.
 If you'd like you can fix this by specifying your device's IP address on this page to restrict access to your machine, but this isn't required.

-We're going to open two more ports so that we can connect to a Jupyter notebook and R Studio Server on our instance.
+We're going to open two more ports so that we can connect to a Jupyter notebook (custom TCP port 8888) and R Studio Server (custom TCP port 8787) on our instance.
 Click "Add Rule" twice and set up the new rules as shown in the image:

 <img src="images/ports.png" alt="Configure Ports">